Idle, West Yorkshire: Church history

 Idle was once part of the parish of Calverley but in 1584 a chapel of ease was built on Town Lane and later in 1630 rebuilt on the same site.

 The building is now known as Old Chapel.

 A school was added to the western end of Old Chapel and later in 1836 was rebuilt as Round Steps School.

 The school building also contained a lockup and the town's offices, and was also used by the Mechanics Institute.

 It was demolished in the late 19th century.

 In 1914 there was a move to demolish Old Chapel to widen the road to improve access however there was a successful campaign to oppose this and preserve the Old Chapel.

 In 1717 Upper Chapel was built on Westfield Road by dissenters, rebuilt in 1790 and rebuilt again in 1850.
 This was demolished in 1953 and rebuilt again becoming the United Reformed Church in 1972.
 The Primitive Methodist Church was established on Town Lane in 1861.
 Later the property was used by the Idle branch of the YMCA but was demolished later and housing built on the site.

 Thorpe Methodist Chapel was built in 1814 and a new chapel built in 1871 then demolished circa 1981 and a modern chapel built on the site.

-Holy Trinity Church was built off Town Lane in 1830 and later the graveyard was extended into land between the church and The Grange previously occupied by Church Farm.
+Holy Trinity Church, Idle was built off Town Lane in 1830 and later the graveyard was extended into land between the church and The Grange previously occupied by Church Farm.

 In 1858 the Unitarian Church was built on Highfield Road but was later demolished.

 St John's Church was built on Cavendish Road but this has now been demolished.